HOME

 J. Stock fuel pump must be used.
 Fuel line from pump to carburetor must be a maximum of three-eighths inch (3/8”).
 No electric fuel pumps.

 K. Ignition must be stock type single points.
-HEI ignition is legal.
+HEI ignition is legal and can be aftermarket.
 Must be battery powered.
-No magnetos or MSD ignitions allowed.
+No magnetos or capacitive discharge ignitions (MSD)

 13. Carburetor and Intake